http://www.altenergymag.com/news_detail.php?pr_id=1204

 apparatus includes a space heater.
 The space heater includes a

-cabinet is more than three times as wide as it is tall.
-The space
+heater cabinet is more than three times as wide as it is tall.

-heater cabinet has a top wall and a bottom wall.
-The space heater
+The space heater cabinet has a top wall and a bottom wall.
+The

-exhaust vent allows warmed air to exit the cabinet.
-The space
+and the exhaust vent allows warmed air to exit the cabinet.
+The

-heater can include glass plates extending vertically between the
+space heater can include glass plates extending vertically

-candles and outside edges of the top wall of the cabinet.
+between the candles and outside edges of the top wall of the

 [0007] The top wall of the cabinet can be formed with various

-a generally rectangular perimeter of the top wall and these pieces
+form a generally rectangular perimeter of the top wall and these

-may be mitered or curved to create attractive edges on the top
+pieces may be mitered or curved to create attractive edges on

-wall or top surface of the portable space heater.
-The top
+the top wall or top surface of the portable space heater.
+The

-perimeter pieces of wood can form an interior area which can be
+top perimeter pieces of wood can form an interior area which can

-filled with a center piece of wood.
-The center piece of wood can
+be filled with a center piece of wood.
+The center piece of wood

-be formed with elongated notches along its perimeter.
-The plates
+can be formed with elongated notches along its perimeter.
+The

-of glass can be fitted between the elongated notches and the
+plates of glass can be fitted between the elongated notches and

 located beneath the edge pieces of wood and the center piece of

-sliding beneath the edge pieces of wood and the center piece of
+from sliding beneath the edge pieces of wood and the center

 [0008] The space heater may include other useful features and